MirRoR4s/MIT-6.031-Software-Construction/lecture/05-version-control.md

 >  You’ve already completed **[PS0](https://web.mit.edu/6.031/www/sp21/psets/ps0/#clone)** and the **[Getting Started intro to Git](https://web.mit.edu/6.031/www/sp21/getting-started/#git)**.

+---

 ### The Git object graph

 Read: [*Pro Git* 1.3: What is Git?](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F)

 > 中文版的在[此处](https://git-scm.com/book/zh/v2/%E8%B5%B7%E6%AD%A5-Git-%E6%98%AF%E4%BB%80%E4%B9%88%EF%BC%9F)

-That reading introduces the three pieces of a Git repo: `.git` directory, working directory, and staging area.
+That reading introduces the three pieces of a Git repo: `.git` directory, working directory, and staging area（暂存区域）.

 All of the operations we do with Git — clone, add, commit, push, log, merge, … — are operations on a graph data structure that stores all of the versions of files in our project, and all the log entries describing those changes.

 The **Git object graph** is stored in the `.git` directory of your local repository.

 Another copy of the graph, e.g. for PS0, is on github.mit.edu, stored in an IS&T data center somewhere and served up under [`6031-sp21`](https://github.mit.edu/6031-sp21/) in `ps0-«your username»`.

-这个读取过程介绍了Git仓库的三个部分: .
-Git目录、工作目录和暂存区。

-That reading introduces the three pieces of a Git repo: .git directory, working directory, and staging area.

-我们用 Git 做的所有操作——克隆、添加、提交、推送、记录、合并……——都是对一个图数据结构的操作，这个图数据结构存储了项目中文件的所有版本，以及描述这些更改的所有日志条目。

-All of the operations we do with Git — clone, add, commit, push, log, merge, … — are operations on a graph data structure that stores all of the versions of files in our project, and all the log entries describing those changes.

-Git对象图存储在本地仓库的 .
-Git 目录中。

-The Git object graph is stored in the .git directory of your local repository.

-图形的另一份副本，例如 PS0，在 github.mit.edu 上，存储在 IS&T 数据中心的某处，并以6031-sp21 提供 `PS0 -<<你的用户名>>`。

-Another copy of the graph, e.g. for PS0, is on github.mit.edu, stored in an IS&T data center somewhere and served up under 6031-sp21 in ps0-«your username».

 ---

 ## Copy an object graph with `git clone`

-How do you get the object graph from github.mit.edu (or any other remote storage) to your local machine in order to start working on the problem set? **`git clone`** copies the graph.
+How do you get the object graph from github.mit.edu (or any other remote storage) to your local machine in order to start working on the problem set?

+**`git clone`** copies the graph.

 Suppose your username is `bitdiddle`: